RicardoSPeres/GAN_Synth_Adhesive/README.md

 ## Citation
 If you use our work or data in your research please cite:

 > Peres, R.S.; Azevedo, M.; Araújo, S.O.; Guedes, M.; Miranda, F.; Barata, J. (2021).
 Generative Adversarial Networks for Data Augmentation in Structural Adhesive Inspection.
-Applied Sciences.
+Applied Sciences, 11(7), https://doi.org/10.3390/app11073086.

+Rhif, M., Ben Abbes, A., Farah, I. R., Martínez, B., & Sang, Y. (2019).
+Wavelet transform application for/in non-stationary time-series analysis: a review.
+Applied Sciences, 9(7), 1345.

 ## Dataset
 The dataset used in the paper can be found at: